Seasawher/mathlib4-help/docs/tactics.md

 * `contrapose h with new_h` uses the name `new_h` for the introduced hypothesis.
 This is equivalent to `revert h; contrapose; intro new_h`.
 * `contrapose!`, `contrapose! h` and `contrapose! h with new_h` push negation deeper into the goal after contraposing (but before introducing the new hypothesis).
-See the `push_neg` tactic for more details on the pushing algorithm.
+See the `push Not` tactic for more details on the pushing algorithm.
 * `contrapose! (config := cfg)` controls the options for negation pushing.
 All options for `Mathlib.Tactic.Push.Config` are supported: